PackmindHub/packmind-legacy-import-practices/README.md

 # Packmind Legacy Import

-A migration tool to convert coding practices from the legacy Packmind format to the new standards-based format in Packmind V3.
+A migration tool to convert coding practices from the legacy Packmind format to the new standards-based format in Packmind AI.

 ## Prerequisites